 It is best to have a proper incense stick holder or some Sattvik holder.
 This is from a reverence point of view, a safety point of view and from the point of view of collecting Holy ash from the SSRF incense sticks.

-From a reverence point of view: Some people stick incense sticks in cracks and crevices in the walls etc. This is not correct spiritually.
+- From a reverence point of view: Some people stick incense sticks in cracks and crevices in the walls etc. This is not correct spiritually.
 Also, the ash falls on the ground and can get trampled upon, which amounts to disrespect of the Holy ash.
 Use of an incense stick holder along with a plate underneath is the best way to collect the Holy ash after the incense stick burns.
-If one does not want to collect the Holy ash, Sattvik holders such as fruits (for example apple), potatoes and bowl of grain etc. can be used.
+If one does not want to collect the Holy ash, Sattvik holders such as fruits (for example, an apple), potatoes and bowls of grain etc. can be used.

 As the SSRF incense sticks are designed primarily from a spiritual healing perspective, it is best to store the incense sticks indoors preferably at the altar (in a dry place) from the point of view of retaining its sāttviktā.